 Stanley Lambchop's life changes when he is flattened by a large notice board.
 His parents worry but Stanley soon discovers the perks of being flat.
 He can fly like a kite, travel through the post and even help to catch thieves.
-This is a great book, for 1st and 2nd class, about overcoming classes will enjoy this.
+This is a great book, for 1st and 2nd class, about overcoming obstacles and dealing with the unexpected.